cdbbnnyCode/modpack-installer/README.md

 * Finally, the installer copies all of the folders in `overrides` from the unzipped modpack folder into the `.minecraft` folder.

+#### The `clean.py` script
+This script is intended to upgrade modpacks created with previous versions of the installer as well as remove unused mods from the `.modcache` folder.
+Currently, it
+* Deletes the `assets` folder from each existing modpack and links it into the `global` folder.
+This should improve download times when installing new modpacks as the assets (mainly language and sound files) do not need to be entirely re-downloaded for each install.
+* Deletes any mods from the cache that aren't linked to by any modpacks.

 ### Limitations/Known Bugs
 * This program only runs on Linux.
 (It might run on Mac, but I seriously doubt it.)
   As Windows/Mac users can use the official Curse client instead, these operating